NICKCHEESE/Kali-Toolbar-IP/README.md

 Make sure the Generic Monitor is installed

-- *sudo apt install xfce4-genmon-plugin*
+`sudo apt install xfce4-genmon-plugin`

-Copy the .sh files to a location of your choosing.
-I just put mine in a /opt/BarIP/ folder
+Copy the *.sh* files to a location of your choosing.
+I just put mine in `/opt/BarIP/`

-Make sure the files are executable
+Make sure the *.sh* files are executable

-- *chmod +x /folder/containing/.shFiles*
+`chmod +x /folder/containing/.sh`

 Add the Generic Monitor to your bar